-Winners of 20 Week Challenge 2018 – Use code Winner2018 for a free personal use copy of the programme and a free entry into the 20 Week Survive event.
+Winners of 20 Week Challenge 2018 – Use code Winner2018 for a free personal use copy of the programme and a free entry into the 20 Week Survive event – an optional extra.

-Finalists of 20 Week Challenge 2018 – Use code Finalist2018 for a ½ price personal use copy of the programme and ½ price entry into the 20 Week Survive event.
+Finalists of 20 Week Challenge 2018 – Use code Finalist2018 for a ½ price personal use copy of the programme and ½ price entry into the 20 Week Survive event – an optional extra.

 All other entrants from all other years – Use code Entrant – to pay half price for the personal use programme.

 Personal Trainers – Download a ½ price copy of the ‘Personal Use’ programme using code PT.
-(Or there is a Covid19 special on the site if you want to purchase the workplace package for distributing to all your clients).
+(Or there is a Covid19 special until June 2021 on the site if you want to purchase the workplace package for distributing to all your clients).

 2. Ask your PT.
-If you’d love to still do something like the 20 Week Challenge, with fitness testing at the beginning and end, and to set yourself 2 or 3 goals to work towards over 20 weeks, then chat to your REPs registered personal trainer.
-This is totally their area of expertise and if they have done the challenge before they have access to all the content and can use the same categories etc.
+If you’d love to still do something like the 20 Week Challenge, with fitness testing at the beginning and end, and to set yourself 2 or 3 goals to work towards over 20 weeks, then chat to your registered personal trainer.
+This is totally their area of expertise and if they have done the challenge before they will have access to all the content and can use the same categories etc.

 3. Join stuff.
-Join a club – a running club, karate, walking, hiking, climbing, dancing, sailing, fitness, swimming club etc. Joining a team is equally powerful – think netball, soccer, cricket etc. Join with a family member or a friend that’s even more dedicated to the idea than you are and your more likely to always turn up in those initial phases but keep in mind, friends are quickly made in these environments so even if you have to rock up solo you won’t be for long.
+Join a club like a running club, karate, walking, hiking, climbing, dancing, sailing, fitness, swimming club etc. Joining a team is equally powerful – think netball, soccer, cricket etc. Join with a family member or a friend that’s even more dedicated to the idea than you are and your more likely to always turn up in those initial phases but keep in mind, friends are quickly made in these environments so even if you have to rock up solo you won’t be for long.

 4. Sign up.
 Sign up to a marathon, a triathlon, an adventure to walk the Te Araroa or the Camino de Santiago, Outward Bound, kayaking the Clutha, a multi-sport event or something else that helps keeps you on track to being fit and results in once awesome adventure.